Planning the website structure gives the client the best possible launchpad for success.

 - Identify popular website trends

-- Create the website structure
+- Creating a simple website structure

 - Website structure diagram